 Waiter’s walk – this is an overhead version of the farmer’s walk.
 Press and hold a heavy weight overhead.
 Elevate your shoulders slightly.
 Brace your core and walk for a set distance or time.
 Use just one weight to increase core activity.

 Because your neck muscles are not directly involved in other strength and conditioning training, you can include it almost anywhere in your workout schedule.
 As many neck exercises can be done at home, you could do it on your rest days.
 Alternatively, do your neck work after completing your gym sessions.

 Gradually increase the intensity and volume of your neck training and strive to develop strength by adding weight where you can.
 Make sure you also spend some time stretching your neck muscles to avoid excessive tightness.
 Be sure to include exercises from each of the exercise categories to strengthen your neck from all angles.
 Avoid neck training before full-contact practice or matches as fatigued neck muscles could contribute to injury rather than prevent it.

 The importance of nutrition

 Adding neck training to an already full training calendar means you need to be eating as well as possible to support muscle growth and recovery.
 Supplement your healthy diet with Ruck Harder and Ruck Recovery to get the most from all of your workouts.

-Neck strength could make the difference between improved rugby performance and serious injury so make sure you commit to getting and keeping your neck as strong as possible.
+Neck strength could make the difference between improved performance and serious neck injuries in rugby games - so make sure you commit to getting and keeping your neck as strong as possible.

 Reference 1 – Incidence, severity, etiology and type of neck injury in men's amateur rugby union: a prospective cohort study https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2907385/